brucechapman/blips/README.md

 - int values are a file called `.int_V` where `V` is the decimal value, the contents of the file are the ascii decimal value of the int.
 - str values are a file called `.str_XXXX` where `XXXX` make a unique file name.
 The contents of the file are the contents of the string.
 - cons values are a directory called `.cons_XXXX` where XXXX make a unique file name.
 The contents of the directory are symbolic links `car` and `cdr` pointing to the two values.
-- symbols are files or symbolic links with the same name as the symbol. bound symbols are symbolic links to the file or directory representing the bound value.
+- symbols are files or symbolic links with the same name as the symbol.
+Bound symbols are symbolic links to the file or directory representing the bound value.
 Unbound symbols are zero sized files.

 ## Extending

 To implement additional forms and functions...
 - Decide on the type of implementation
-  - A function has its arguments evaled prior to being passed to the function.
+  - A function has its arguments evaluated prior to being passed to the function.
-  - A simple form has the un-evaled args passed as separate parameters
+  - A simple form has the un-evaluated args passed as separate parameters.
-  - A complex form has the invocation expression passed as a list, that is a cons.
+  - A complex form has all the arguments passed as a single list, that is a cons.
 - create a bash function called `XXX_YYY` where `XXX` is the name of the function or form, and `YYY` is one of
   - `func_impl` to implement a function.
   - `form_impl` to implement a simple form.